-Step One – Sales Team Evaluations
+Step One – Sales Effectiveness & Improvement Analysis

 Step Two -Plan for Success

 Step Three - Best Practice Sales Process

 Implementing a best practice sales process will lead to consistent sales results.

 I Involve as many of the sales team as possible to create what is truly best practice based on what is already proven to work.

 An effective sales process is customer-focused, milestone centric, simple and documented on one page.

 Step Four - KPI's and Sales Systems to Measure Against

 Effective sales teams have KPI’s that are both activity and revenue-focused, with a robust method to track and monitor them.

 Track and measure KPI’s that replicate your sales process.